beckoningstranger/pp2-mines/README.md

   * [Google Fonts](https://fonts.google.com/) - To find and import fonts

+  * [CloudConverg](https://cloudconvert.com/) - To convert PNG images to WebP images and GIF to WebM animations

   * [Colordot](https://color.hailpixel.com/) - To create the color palette above

   * [Font Awesome](https://fontawesome.com/) - For the Restart and Off Button icons